 Clerks from most of California’s 58 counties are meeting in Redwood Shores this week with what to do about same-sex marriages and licenses on the agenda.

-The California Supreme Court to order county clerks to deny marriage licenses to same-sex couples.
+The California Supreme Court is refusing to order the state to stop issuing marriage licenses to same-sex couples.